How To

 Malware Prevention guide for Windows

 To help secure your computer against malware: If your computer is already infected or you are in doubt, first look at the Malware Removal Guide.
 Build up your malware defenses Install antivirus and antispyware programs from a trusted source Never download anything in response to a warning from a program you didn’t install or don’t recognize that claims to protect your PC or offers to remove viruses.
 It is highly likely to do the opposite.
 Get reputable anti-malware programs from a vendor you trust.
 I recommend Avira.
 It’s highly recommended that you create another layer of protection beyond Avira.
 This second layer could be composed with Malwarebytes’ Anti-Malware, Hitman Pro or any other on-demand antimalware software.
-Use a safe browser with good extensions I recommend Google Chrome and Here is my suggested list of extensions for a safe navigation.
+Use a safe browser with good extensions I recommend Google Chrome with uBlock and WOT.
 Update software regularly Cybercriminals are endlessly inventive in their efforts to exploit vulnerabilities in software, and many software companies work tirelessly to combat these threats.
 That is why you should: ...

 Malware Removal guide for Windows